groonga/groonga/doc/source/reference/commands/select.rst

 ``==`` is equality operator.

-``filter`` has more operators and syntax like grouping by ``(...)`` its deatils aren't described here.
+``filter`` has more operators and syntax like grouping by ``(...)`` its details aren't described here.
 See :doc:`/reference/grn_expr/script_syntax` for datails.

 Paging
 ^^^^^^